tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 In this activity, students will learn how to create a custom slot and add it to an Amazon Lex bot intent.

 Comment to students that it is possible to create custom slot types.
-This is intended to gather specific data values for a slot, for example, the size of a pizza (personal, small, medium, or large) on a pizza ordering bot.
+This is intended to gather specific data values for a slot; for example, the size of a pizza (personal, small, medium, or large) on a pizza ordering bot.

 Explain to students that you will show them how to create a custom slot to allow users to choose the cryptocurrency they want to convert to.